 The Two-Plus-Two Engineering Program (2+2) is a joint program offered by NC State and UNC Asheville.
-This program allows students to complete the first two years of an engineering curriculum at UNC Asheville, qualify for transfer to NC State University and finish their education in two more years at NCSU College of Engineering (COE) in Raleigh.
+This program allows students to complete the first one or two years of an engineering curriculum at UNC Asheville, qualify for transfer to NC State University and finish their education in two or three more years at NCSU College of Engineering (COE) in Raleigh.

 Plans of Work – Degree Options

 The program includes the following degree programs: